bgstack15/freefilesync-rpm/usr/share/doc/freefilesync/README.txt

 FreeFileSync README
 ###Readme
-Package source is the official FreefileSync 8.9 offering FreeFileSync_8.9_openSUSE_Tumbleweed.tar.gz See its changelog.txt for updates to the actual software.
+Package source is the official FreefileSync offering from the openSUSE Tumbleweed.
+See its changelog.txt for updates to the actual software.
 Package maintainer: bgstack15@gmail.com